vernak2539/words-byvernacchia/src/content/blog/adding-comments-to-this-thing.md

 It was relatively simple as I used some info from [this blog post](https://www.jamesperkins.dev/post/supercharge-your-astro-blog).
 Ended up using standard JS instead of Svelte.

-Hopefully it works when it's deployed!
+~Hopefully it works when it's deployed!~ IT WORKED!
+I love the lazy solution!

 [utter]: https://utteranc.es/